vega/altair/doc/user_guide/transform/aggregate.rst

 :code:`quantitative` by default, it does not matter if the source data is a DataFrame, URL pointer, CSV file or JSON file.

-Functions that handle categorical data (such as count, missing, distinct and valid) are the ones that get the most out of this feature.
+Functions that handle categorical data (such as :code:`count`, :code:`missing`, :code:`distinct` and :code:`valid`) are the ones that get the most out of this feature.

 Argmin / Argmax
 ^^^^^^^^^^^^^^^